Monitoring platform events

 • active WebformsRest application

-• application provided with the Eximee platform
+• application delivered with the Eximee platform

 • active MonitoringLogProcessor application

-• application provided with the Eximee platform 2.3019.0
+• application delivered with the Eximee platform 2.3019.0

 • active database storing events

-• the application requires PostgreSQL version >=9.5 to operate
+• the application requires PostgreSQL version >=9.5 to run

 • active Kafka instance